 - see also the works of Henry Corbin (above).

 - Of course, the central scripture of Islam is the Qur'án, which is so intimately intervolved with the sound and structure of the Arabic language that renderings into English (or other languages) are generally said to be a poor substitute for the original.
-The English versions i can recommend are by Marmaduke Pickthall (The Meaning of the Glorious Koran) and Yusuf Ali; and even these are much less approachable for the typical reader than translations of Rúmí (and other classical poets such as Hafiz).
+The English versions i can recommend are by Yusuf Ali, M. A. S. Abdel Haleem (2005), and Marmaduke Pickthall (The Meaning of the Glorious Koran).
+Even these are much less approachable for the typical reader than translations of Rúmí (and other classical poets such as Hafiz).
 However the selections translated by Thomas Cleary in The Essential Koran (1993) can serve as a good introduction.

 - The wisdom of Islam is also represented in various collections of hadith or ‘traditions.’
 These include many sayings and stories of Jesus (which only partially overlap with the Christian canon); these are included in